 - Running simple drip nurturing.

-Moreover, by integrating the two platforms correctly, they can also enable support for key flows such as abandoned cart and post-purchase follow-ups, which are very helpful for electronic commerce and online programs.
-These automated sequences are frequently the main drivers of additional revenue per subscriber compared to one-off email blasts.
+Moreover, by integrating the two platforms correctly, they can also support key flows such as abandoned cart and post-purchase follow-ups, which are very helpful for e-commerce and online programs.
+These automated sequences are often the primary drivers of additional revenue per subscriber compared to one-off email blasts.

 Mailchimp’s Customer Journeys & Advanced Automation